boolean-uk/java-fundamentals-constructors-overloading-workshop/README.md

 ## Overloading other Methods

-Other methods can also be overloaded provided they have unique arguments, for instance lets create a new class called Account that looks like this:
+Other methods can also be overloaded provided they have unique argument signatures.
+This is how Java deals with supplying default values to methods by creating unique method signatures.
+Lets create a new class called Account that looks like this:

 ```java
 package com.booleanuk;